Please post all bug reports & BSOD’s here and make sure to include:

 Wait until the scan hangs.
 When the scan hangs, you must go to Process Explorer and check the Lower Pane for open “File Handles”.
 One of those handles are causing this issue.
 Probably an archive file.
 Please indentify that file and let us know.

-How to produce a memory dump if needed - [instructions provided by jay2007tech]
+How to produce or force a memory dump if needed - [instructions provided by jay2007tech]

 To Configure Your Computer for a Complete Memory Dump If you cannot locate a complete memory dump file or a complete kernel memory dump file, you can configure your computer to record them by generating an event report.
 To do so, follow these steps: